YohannesAH/CLOUD-AI_PROJECT/docs/README1.md

   <img src="pagecount-prediction.png" alt="Image title">
 </div>
 The sample shown above demonestrate how to interact with the machine learning model trained on those key attributes to predict the page count of a book.
+Users are allowed to choose the genre of the book from the drop down list,